Anthropology (ATH)

 ATH 145.
 Lost Cities & Ancient Civilizations.
 (3)

-Archaeological and anthropological approaches for understanding human cultural, social, and ecological adaptations in global prehistory.
-Examines similarities and differences among prehistoric peoples and civilizations and their global contexts and interconnectedness in terms of political economy and social organization; technologies, engineering, and environment; and religion and symbolic systems.
+Archaeological and anthropological exploration of human cultural, social, and ecological adaptations in global prehistory.
+Examines similarities and differences among ancient peoples and societies and their global contexts and interconnectedness in terms of political economy and social organization; technologies; environment; and religion and symbolic systems.
 IIC, IIIB.
 PA-2A, PA-4C.
 CAS-C.

 ATH 155.
 What Does It Mean To Be Human?.
 (3)